jdamiba/qdrant-multimodal-search-backend/README.md

    - Create an `images` directory in the project root
    - Place your image files (`.jpg`, `.jpeg`, or `.png`) in this directory
-   - These images will be automatically uploaded to Qdrant when starting the server for the first time
+   - Run `python embed_and_upsert.py` to create embeddings of your images and upsert them into a Qdrant collection.

 4. Start the server: